awsdocs/aws-php-developers-guide/doc_source/s3-examples-creating-buckets.rst

 List Buckets
 ------------

-Create a php file with following code.
-First create an AWS.S3 client service specifying the region and version, then call the listBuckets method which will return all |s3| buckets owned by the sender of the request as an array of Bucket structures.
+Create a PHP file with the following code.
+First create an AWS.S3 client service that specifies the AWS Region and version.
+Then call the ``listBuckets`` method, which returns all |s3| buckets owned by the sender of the request as an array of Bucket structures.

 **Sample Code**